rob-foulkrod/real-estate-index-for-search-service/demoguide/demoguide_placeholder.md

 Provide clear step-by-step instructions on what can be demoed after the scenario got deployed.
 If your demo requires additional manual steps to configure or update settings or make changes to the deployed resources, please mention it here.

 Add screenshots where relevant.
-The can be stored in their own subfolder under the demoguide folder.
+They can be stored in their own subfolder under the demoguide folder.

 Once the resources are all deployed.
 You can go ahead and demo RAG capabilities to your learners.
 You can do so by following the steps below.
 1. Launch your Azure AI project